RohanAlexander/AustralianPoliticians/README.md

     allOtherNames, firstName, commonName, displayName,
     earlierOrLaterNames, title, gender, birthDate, birthYear, deathDate,
     comments, wikipedia, adb.
-  - by\_division.
-Adds information about the division (‘seat’) of the politician.
+  - mps\_by\_division Adds information about the division (‘seat’) of the politician.
 One row per division-politician, with columns: uniqueID, division, state, electionDate, byElection, reasonCeasedToBeMember, changedSeat, ceasedToBeMemberDate, Comment.
-  - by\_house.
-Adds information about the house of parliament of the politician.
-One row per house-politician, with columns: uniqueID, house.
+  - senators\_by\_state.
+Adds information about the state that a senator was representing.
   - by\_party.
 Adds information about the party of the politician.
 One row per party-politician, with columns: uniqueID, party, partyFrom, partyTo, comment.